Answers to questions that others have found useful

 Each component then has two rates:

-It is not a means-tested benefit – so you can claim it no matter what your income is – and the DWP pays it tax free.
+It is not a means-tested benefit – so you can claim it no matter what your income is – and PIP is not taxable.

 The daily living component: